-This sheet talks about exposure to Omeprazole or Esomeprazole in pregnancy or while breastfeeding.
+This sheet is about exposure to omeprazole or esomeprazole in pregnancy or while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 I take omeprazole or esomeprazole.
 Can it make it harder for me to get pregnant?

-It is not known if taking omeprazole or esomeprazole will make it harder for a woman to get pregnant.
+It is not known if taking omeprazole or esomeprazole can make it harder to get pregnant.
 Studies done in animals show no evidence that omeprazole or esomeprazole could make it harder to get pregnant.

 Does taking omeprazole or esomeprazole increase the chance for miscarriage?